The post Morgan Wallen Announces 37 Tracks For New Album “I’m the Problem” appeared first on Hot Pop Today.

-]]>The post Morgan Wallen Makes History as “One Thing” Returns to No. 1 for 17th Week appeared first on Hot Pop Today.
+]]>The post Best New Songs of the Week appeared first on Hot Pop Today.

-The post Morgan Wallen Makes History as “One Thing” Returns to No. 1 for 17th Week appeared first on Hot Pop Today.
+The post Best New Songs of the Week appeared first on Hot Pop Today.

 ]]>The post Luke Combs Leads the 2024 ACM Awards Nominations appeared first on Hot Pop Today.